Mario Vázquez Raña

-Mario Vázquez Raña (7 June 1932 – 8 February 2015) was a Mexican businessman and sports administrator, who served on both national and Olympic committees.
-He served as a member of the executive bcoard of the International Olympic Committee (IOC) and the Association of National Olympic Committees (ANOC) until 2012.
+Mario Vázquez Raña (June 7, 1932 - February 8, 2015) was a Mexican businessman and sports administrator, who served on both national and Olympic committees.
+He served as a member of the executive board of the International Olympic Committee (IOC) and the Association of National Olympic Committees (ANOC) until 2012.
 He was the President of the Pan American Sports Organization (PASO).